harishvc/quick-references/www/www-intro.md

 - On Linux/OS X issue `netstat`
 - Additional flags to filter by `listening sockets`, `port number`, `tcp ports`, `udp ports`

-## Is a specific service running on a traget machine?
+## Is a specific service running on a target machine?
 - Use `nmap`
 - `nmap` ("Network Mapper") is an open source tool for network exploration and security auditing.
 It was designed to rapidly scan large networks.
 - Example: Check if port 80 is open in `harishvc.com`